MSameeha/Token-Based-AuthenticationAPI-using-Springboot/README.md

 # AuthenticationAPI-using-Springboot
 The project is a token-based REST API authentication system developed using Spring Boot.
 It utilizes JSON Web Tokens (JWT) for secure authentication and MongoDB for storing user data.

+Accepts JSON content-type and not form-data.
+To switch to form-data uncomment the saveUser and loginUser in AuthenticationController

 Articles to refer:

 https://iamprafful.medium.com/spring-boot-rest-api-authentication-best-practices-using-jwt-2022-fd3d7ab61d3